Study and Reference Guide for Written Examinations for the Private Pilot Licence Aeroplane - TP 12880

 Aeronautical Charts and Publications

-2.0 – Aeronautical Information – VFR
+2.0 – Aeronautical Publications

-6.0 – Aeronautical Information Circulars – General
+2.3 – AIP Canada Aeronautical Information Circulars

 TC AIM – LRA

-Licensing, Registration And Airworthiness
+Licensing, Registration and Airworthiness

-3.9 – Pilot Licensing – Recency Requirements
+1.12 – Flight Crew Licensing – Recency Requirements

-TC AIM – AIR Airmanship
+TC AIM – AIR

-1.6 – General Information – Canadian Runway Friction Index
+1.6 – General Information – Canadian Runway Friction Index (CRFI)

 2.12 – Flight Operations – Flight Operations in Winter